-The Gift of Self-Care
+Counseling Is The Gift of Self-Care

 • Recover from debilitating anxiety and depression.

-• Find and create more friendships, and improve existing relationships.
+• Create friendships, and improve existing relationships.

 • Heal wounds created by childhood abuse or neglect.